 Grow the people working for you

 To grow your business, you need to grow the people working for it.
 This could be through employing new staff to help with the increased workload or you could invest in your current staff to grow their skills and improve their workflow.

-Investing in training and development of your staff can pay dividends to improve their business understanding and engagement with the sector to boost their productivity.
+Investing in training and development of your staff can pay dividends, especially when it comes to improving their business understanding and engagement within the sector.
 Having motivated and productive staff can create a great working culture and should see your business grow and develop into a successful brand where everyone is on-message and committed to delivering success.

 Document process, strategies and your brand

 Another good way to grow your business is to become more recognisable and you can do this by becoming a brand and growing it.
 Creating a brand identity and brand guidelines will help you maintain a consistent aesthetic to the world.

 Any new staff that you employ as part of scaling up your business should be aware of how you work and the identity you want to project to the world.
 Creating a brand identity with accompanying guideline documents can be time consuming, but it creates a cohesive message surrounding your company.

 You could do this by introducing new products and services or by targeting new markets that you have not yet looked into.
 Adding extra products to your business and entering new markets, provides you with the opportunity to increase sales and target a bigger proportion of society.